anoncam/big-bang/docs/understanding-bigbang/package-architecture/vault.md

 ### UI

 Vault features a web interface for interacting with Vault.
 Through the UI you are able to create, read, update, and delete secrets, authenticate, unseal, and more.
+The Vault UI is enabled by default at the package level.

 _Note:_ The UI requires Vault 0.10 or higher